1rn19cs003/FullStackAssignment/README.md

 # FullStackAssignment
 Assignment what I need to do you can find it here \
 [Download PDF](https://drive.google.com/file/d/1m5e32Gs7A3TiM-Z5C0H9q6TNGLr7DaJD/view?usp=sharing)
-## Follow the steps below to create a wokring server using swager!
+## Follow the steps below to create a wokring server using Nodejs!

 ## Here is the Tree